 It was a winter night when I went on my usual late-date-night with a shop called Amazon (you might have heard of it).
 I bought Beauty of Joseon Dynasty Cream for 24 dollars with free shipping.

 Finding the perfect moisturizer is a colossal pain in the butt.
 There, I’ve said it.
-For someone who jumps at the chance to slather new and (usually) weird stuff on her face, moisturizers are the least exciting of all other products, especially considering how big a role it plays in every woman’s skincare regime.
+For someone who jumps at the chance to slather new and (usually) weird stuff on her face, moisturizers are the least exciting of all other products, especially considering their significant role in every woman’s skincare regime.

 The rollercoaster ride of trying out new cleansers/toners/essences/serums goes like this: Fancy ingredients!
 Cool dispensers!
 Amazing smell!
 Do I have to slap it on and count to 30 while squatting?
 Sure!
 That was fun!